Mohamed-94/SalesPrediction_For_SupplyChain/README.md

 ## About

-SalesPrediction_For_SupplyChain are a Jupyter notebook that contains aggregation techniques used to extract insights from real supply chain data.
-It was trained in keras and used [Tensorflow](https://www.tensorflow.org) as a backend.
+SalesPrediction_For_SupplyChain is a Jupyter notebook that contains aggregation techniques used to extract insights from real Supply Chain data. trained with keras and used [Tensorflow](https://www.tensorflow.org) as a backend.

 ## Usage